mahabubx7/oauth-custom-google/README.md

 > For example, I am using Google OAuth only

 ### Motivation
-If we want to use our dedicated backend API server and multiple client-side application.
+Suppose we want to use our dedicated backend API server and multiple client-side applications.
 In this case, using OAuth is hard to manage.
-Without using any third-party service or providers, It is good to have the control without some black-boxes.
+Without using any third-party service or providers, It is good to have control without some black boxes.

 ### Workflow
 The backend part could be any other backend/full-stack framework instead of `express.js`.
-But, the role of backend (api) server is the same.
+But, the role of the backend (API) server is the same.

 **Client Side**
-Imagine, we are using a React (or Next.js) or Vue (or Nuxt.js) or Angular or Svelte app.
-It can be SPA only or SSR or anything else.
+Imagine using a React (or Next.js), Vue (or Nuxt.js), or Angular or Svelte app.
+It can be SPA-only or SSR or anything else.
 Whatever it is, the role is still the `Client-Side or Client-App`.

 So, the client apps will be configured with Google credentials as requirements.
 Make sure you have,
 ```env